Specifically, Brent oil price increased 0.2% to 82.01 USD/barrel. US WTI oil price increased 0.1% to 76.92 USD/barrel.

 US inflation data is due out today, while UK inflation data and eurozone gross domestic product (GDP) are due out a day later.

-Oil demand concerns remain, with trading activity expected to be thin in Asia as most countries in the region are on holiday for the Lunar New Year.
+Oil demand concerns remain, with Asian trading expected to be thin as most countries in the region are on Lunar New Year holidays.

 Oil prices were capped after Israel said it had ended its military operations in southern Gaza, easing concerns about Middle East supplies.

-Analysts at energy consultancy Ritterbusch and Associates also said global crude oil supplies have not been disrupted and that rerouting oil shipments around the Red Sea has not significantly reduced global crude oil supplies.
+Analysts at energy consultancy Ritterbusch and Associates also said global crude oil supplies have not been disrupted and the rerouting of oil shipments around the Red Sea has not significantly reduced global crude oil supplies.

 Source